TMF's Learning Projects enable deep learning in a rapidly evolving environment.

 Supporting experimental gatherings, projects, and initiatives that demonstrate a potential for new, adaptive approaches and insights for responding to challenges facing the Church.

 In addition to Learning Communities, another TMF platform is learning projects, which may take the form of a one-time event/conversation or an on-going experiment for the purpose of learning around a significant issue facing the church’s ability to live out its mission.
 These projects are often the place where TMF engages its own learning agenda.
 While Learning Projects may, over time, develop into scalable projects or more prescriptive solutions, TMF’s primary interest is in supporting initial, innovative efforts for testing the feasibility of new solutions and the effectiveness of the outcomes provided.

 Current Learning Projects:

 Future Faith Communities

-Beginning with a gathering called the Forum on Wesleyan Potential held in Austin in December of 2015, TMF is exploring the ways people are gathering in order to deepen their faith outside the traditional structures of congregational life.
+Beginning with a gathering called the FORUM ON WESLEYAN POTENTIAL held in Austin in December of 2015, TMF is exploring the ways people are gathering in order to deepen their faith outside the traditional structures of congregational life.
 We continued this conversation with the DENOMINATIONAL LEADERS GATHERING in January 2017.
 Who is leading those faith communities?
 How and where are they gathering?
 How do these communities sustain themselves financially outside traditional funding structures?
 What role, if any, does an Annual Conference or other denominational structure have in supporting these efforts?
 These questions and others are fueling TMF's learning in this area.
 View the video from December 2015.

 Legacy Church Project